Abjad/abjad/abjad/docs/source/examples/part/index.rst

            90, 96, 102]

        for measure_index in measure_indices:
-           marktools.LilyPondCommand(
+           indicatortools.LilyPondCommand(
                r'mark \default',
                'before'
                )(bell_voice[measure_index])

-And then we add our final bar lines.  `marktools.BarLine` objects inherit from `marktools.Mark`, so you can probably guess by now how we add them to the score... instantiate and attach:
+And then we add our final bar lines.  `indicatortools.BarLine` objects inherit from `indicatortools.Mark`, so you can probably guess by now how we add them to the score... instantiate and attach:

 ::